dibyendumajumdar/nanojit/README.md

 The samples folder contains an [example program](https://github.com/dibyendumajumdar/nanojit/blob/master/samples/example1.cpp) that illustrates using the NanoJITExtra C API.

-I am trying to use NanoJIT as the backend for a C compiler - you can see more examples of [NanoJIT LIR here](https://github.com/dibyendumajumdar/dmr_c/tree/master/nanojit-backend).
+I am using NanoJIT as the backend for a C compiler - you can see more examples of [NanoJIT LIR here](https://github.com/dibyendumajumdar/dmr_c/tree/master/nanojit-backend).

 ## Building NanoJIT
 While the goal of this project is to create a standalone build of NanoJIT, the original folder structure of avmplus is maintained so that merging upstream changes is easier.